Sorry, you need to enable JavaScript to visit this website.

 7. Health and Well-Being

-This chapter describes the way in which the issue of health and well-being of young people in Italy is addressed, as well as the interventions and measures implemented on national territory.
+This chapter describes how the issue of young people’s health and well-being in Italy is addressed, as well as the interventions and measures implemented across the country.